-Dig a hole at least twice as deep and twice as wide as the crown (the area where the roots meet the foliage) of each plant.
+Dig a hole at least twice as deep and twice as wide as the crown (where the roots meet the foliage-see illustration at right).
 Spread the roots of the plant out and cover with soil so that no more than one inch of soil covers the crown.
 Firm the soil around the crown and water thoroughly.